 Here in the school of mathematics and physics at the University of Lincoln we have a variety of telescopes for practical observations.
 Observations of astronomical objects is a great way to make the most of the theoretical lectures delivered on the physics program.
 Students also get the chance to use the telescopes when undertaking a final year project in astrophysics.

-Currently have three telescopes:
+Currently we have three telescopes:

 Skywatcher Evostar 120 EQ5 Telescope